danaesavi/danaesavi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Research Associate in the [Natural Language Processing Group](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) at The University of Sheffield, working with [Professor Nikos Aletras](http://nikosaletras.com/).
-I just completed my Ph.D. in NLP in the [UKRI CDT in Speech and Language Technologies](https://slt-cdt.ac.uk) at The University of Sheffield.
+I'm a Postdoctoral Researcher at the University of Copenhagen working on multimodal models for NLP.
+I recently completed my Ph.D. in NLP at The University of Sheffield under the supervision of [Professor Nikos Aletras](http://nikosaletras.com/).
 Previously, I obtained an MSc in Computer Science from Sheffield University and a BSc in Computer Engineering from the Instituto Tecnológico Autónomo de México.
-I worked as an Applied Scientist intern at [Amazon](https://www.amazon.science/) with the Alexa Shopping Science team based in London.
+I worked as a Research Associate in the [Natural Language Processing Group](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) at The University of Sheffield and as an Applied Scientist intern at [Amazon](https://www.amazon.science/) with the Alexa Shopping Science team based in London.
 I also worked as a data scientist at [deep_dive](https://dive.ai/), a startup based in Mexico City dedicated to empowering companies with data science.

 My research interests are in natural language processing, vision-and-language modeling, and computational social science.
-My Ph.D. has been particularly focused on introducing challenging tasks as well as novel methods to gain a better understanding of multimodal content and its underlying dynamics in the context of social media.
+My [Ph.D. thesis](https://etheses.whiterose.ac.uk/33952/) is particularly focused on introducing challenging tasks as well as novel methods to gain a better understanding of multimodal content and its underlying dynamics in the context of social media.

 In my free time, I enjoy yoga and swimming.

-Email: d.sanchezvillegas@sheffield.ac.uk
+Email: davi@di.ku.dk

 [[News](https://danaesavi.github.io/cv/)] [[Publications](https://danaesavi.github.io/publications/)] [[Google Scholar](https://scholar.google.co.uk/citations?user=jafwsyYAAAAJ&hl=en)]